Bill Gates

-Early life
+Early life and education

-Bill Gates was born in Seattle, Washington on October 28, 1955.
-He is the son of William H. Gates Sr. (1925–2020) and Mary Maxwell Gates (1929–1994).
+William Henry Gates III was born on October 28, 1955, in Seattle, Washington, as the only son of William H. Gates Sr. (1925–2020) and his first wife, Mary Maxwell Gates (1929–1994).
 His ancestry includes English, German, and Irish/Scots-Irish.
-His father was a prominent lawyer, and his mother served on the board of directors for First Interstate BancSystem and the United Way of America.
-Gates's maternal grandfather was J. W. Maxwell, a national bank president.
-Gates has an older sister Kristi (Kristianne) and a younger sister Libby.
+His father was a prominent lawyer, and his mother served on the board of directors of First Interstate BancSystem and United Way of America.
+Gates's maternal grandfather J. W. Maxwell was a national bank president.
+Gates also has an older sister Kristi (Kristianne) and a younger sister Libby.
 He is the fourth of his name in his family but is known as William Gates III or "Trey" (i.e., three) because his father had the "II" suffix.
-The family lived in the Sand Point area of Seattle in a home that was damaged by a rare tornado when Gates was seven years old.
+The family lived in the Sand Point area of Seattle in a home that was damaged by a rare tornado when Gates was 7.

-Early in his life, Gates observed that his parents wanted him to pursue a law career.
-When he was young, his family regularly attended a church of the Congregational Christian Churches, a Protestant Reformed denomination.
+When Gates was young his parents wanted him to pursue a career in law.
+During his childhood, his family regularly attended a church of the Congregational Christian Churches, a Protestant Reformed denomination.

 Gates was small for his age and was bullied as a child.
 The family encouraged competition; one visitor reported that "it didn't matter whether it was hearts or pickleball or swimming to the dock; there was always a reward for winning and there was always a penalty for losing".

-At 13, he enrolled in the private Lakeside prep school, where he wrote his first software program.
+At age 13, Gates enrolled in the private Lakeside Prep School.
 When he was in the eighth grade, the Mothers' Club at the school used proceeds from Lakeside School's rummage sale to buy a Teletype Model 33 ASR terminal and a block of computer time on a General Electric (GE) computer for the students.
 Gates took an interest in programming the GE system in BASIC, and he was excused from math classes to pursue his interest.
 He wrote his first computer program on this machine, an implementation of tic-tac-toe that allowed users to play games against the computer.
 Gates was fascinated by the machine and how it would always execute software code perfectly.
 After the Mothers Club donation was exhausted, Gates and other students sought time on systems including DEC PDP minicomputers.
-One of these systems was a PDP-10 belonging to Computer Center Corporation (CCC) which banned Gates, Paul Allen, Ric Weiland, and Gates's best friend and first business partner Kent Evans, for the summer after it caught them exploiting bugs in the operating system to obtain free computer time.
+One of these systems was a PDP-10 belonging to Computer Center Corporation (CCC) which banned Gates, Paul Allen, Ric Weiland, and Gates's best friend and first business partner Kent Evans for the summer after it caught them exploiting bugs in the operating system to obtain free computer time.